golioth/ostentus/README.md

 ## Installation

-Work in Progress

 Precompiled .uf2 binaries can be found in the Releases section.

+### Building firmware

+Micropython has known issues building with some CMake version.
+This repository includes a Dockerfile that will install a known-working build environment.
+Installation and use of the Docker container has been simplified as much as possible.

+1. Install Docker on your system

+    ```
+    sudo apt install docker.io
+    sudo usermod -a -G docker mike
+    newgrp docker
+    ```

+2. Perform initialization of the Docker image/container

+    ```
+    make docker_init
+    ```

+3. Build firmware

+    ```
+    make
+    ```

+The result of running `make` is a firmware.uf2 file in the root dirctory of this repository that can be flashed onto the Pico.

-Please follow the [Build with Docker](build-with-docker.md) guide for building the Ostentus binary.
+If you encounter issues using this approach, please consult the [Build with Docker](build-with-docker.md) guide for building the Ostentus binary.

 ## Controlling Ostentus